NethServer/ns8-crowdsec/README.md

 - `receiver_emails`: all emails account you want to notice when decisions or alert come
 - `helo_host`: set a fully qualified domain name to use the relevant helo with postfix.(could be empty `""`)
 - `whitelists`: whitelist domain, ip or network to crowdsec, no ban will occurs for that list
-- `disable_online_api`: enable/disable to  push signals and receive bad IPs from crowdsec hub (true/false default)
+- `enable_online_api`: enable/disable to  push signals and receive bad IPs from crowdsec hub (true/false default is true)
 - `ban_local_network`: enable/disable to ban on private IP address range

 ## get-configuration